sandesh-p/PubSubSystem/README.txt

-ReadMe for Milestone 5: Mobile Computing App Development
+ReadMe for  Mobile Computing App Development

 Koustubh Kulkarni <krk9372@rit.edu>
 Sandesh Pardeshi <ssp9237@rit.edu>
 Date: November 13th, 2012
 ===========================================================================================================================================================
 This is the final milestone submission for our app development.
 In this milestone, we have successfully implemented following functionalities in our app:

 1. Provided university and category specific topic access to the students.
 2. Implemented the search functionality.